alexbassy/quizzing/README.md

 - Register service worker to make it an actually offline-first PWA (right now, your data is simply stored offline)
 - Add player to quiz mid-game
 - Reorganise quiz questions

+## Local development

+Wrangler is used for local development. `build-worker.js` is used to build the worker, which supports watch mode.

+Wrangler expects the `.dev.vars` file to exist.
+This is a symlink to `.env.local`, which needs to be populated with the correct variables (see `.env.example`).

+To run the worker locally, use `pnpm worker:dev`.
+This will start the worker in watch mode and run wrangler dev in parallel.